 In basic terms, an assist occurs when an importer of foreign merchandise provides something of tangible value to the producer or supplier of that merchandise.
 The effect of providing this something makes the cost of production less than what it would have been had the producer obtained the something from third-party sources.

 An assist can take many different forms.
 In fact, there are many assists that are not immediately obvious to an uninformed importer.
-This is the main reason that Customs devotes 40 pages to assists in the Customs Valuation Encyclopedia.
+This is the main reason that CBP devotes 40 pages to assists in the Customs Valuation Encyclopedia.

 Perhaps the best way to illustrate the different forms of an assist is to provide some examples: